openharmony/docs/en/application-dev/media/audio-renderer.md

 ---
 ## ***Note***:
     1. This document applies to JavaScript.
-    2. Changes to the AudioRenderer interface have been proposed.
-       When the updated APIs have been integrated, the document will be revised, and apps must adapt to it.
 ---
 ## **Summary**
 This guide will show you how to use AudioRenderer to create an audio player app.